-Before implementing any measures to attain the LIST mission, the underlying factors for each of these objectives must be understood.
-Therefore, a working group9 established in January 2021 undertook a preliminary analysis of the factors at LIST that must be included in the D&I project to attain the above-mentioned objectives.
+A preparatory working group9 in place from January 2021 to June 2021 undertook a preliminary analysis of the relevant factors at LIST that must be taken into consideration to attain the above-mentioned objectives.
 These have been grouped together in three focus areas: equal opportunities, wellbeing and belonging, and special protection.
 (A detailed description of the focus areas, sub-topics and some preliminary measures can be found below.)
 The definition of these focus areas allows an in-depth focus on specific groups and potential problems and enables us to develop targeted measures that can generate clear results.

 Attracting talent, improving employee satisfaction and better decision-making will be targeted by specific measures within the focus areas.
 The overarching organizational objectives can then be attained by combining the many different measures in the different focus areas.
-Combining different experiences and opinions from a diverse workforce that has been able to change its behaviour thanks to targeted training and actions on, for example, cultural sensitivity will improve partnership orientation and create an overall more resilient LIST.
+Combining different experiences and opinions from a diverse workforce that has been able to change its behaviour thanks to targeted training and actions on, for example, cultural sensitivity, will improve partnership orientation and create an overall more resilient LIST.

-- We will use the following approach for the implementation of the strategy: - Sponsorship of management - Involvement of all employees and management - Learning and development initiatives - Anchoring diversity as a permanent cross-cutting task throughout all of LIST as well as implementing cultural change towards an inclusive community - Top-down and Bottom-up strategies - Quality development and monitoring through regular evaluations - Public relations for diversity aspects - · Improvement of internal, national and international networking in the field of diversity
+We use the following approach for the implementation of the D&I strategy:

+- Sponsorship of management - Involvement of all employees and management - Learning and development initiatives - Anchoring diversity as a permanent cross-cutting task throughout all of LIST as well as implementing cultural change towards an inclusive community - Top-down and Bottom-up strategies - Quality development and monitoring through regular evaluations - Public relations for diversity aspects - Improvement of internal, national, and international networking in the field of diversity